alinex/bash-lib/docs/libs/process.md

 async_wait f1_1
 ```

+Additionally you can give a function name as second parameter to `async_wait` which will be called with an error message if the asynchronous function returned an error code.
+See at step control below for an example.

-To wait for all async processes to end use `wait`, but then you won't get the individual return codes.
+To wait for all asynchronous processes to end use only `wait`, but then you won't get the individual return codes.

-## Configuration
+### Configuration

-The only possible configuration is:
+The possible configuration beside logging is:

 ```bash
 LOCK_SLEEP=10 # time to wait before rechecking for the lock